List of ecoregions affected by woody plant encroachment: Italy

+In Palestinian oak scrub forest, heavy grazing maintained low shrub cover and height, while moderate grazing led to greater encroachment.

 North American grasslands

 North American grasslands have been found to be affected by woody plant encroachment.
 Documentation of shrub encroachment caused by fire exclusion was documented as early as 1968.

+Canada

+Woody plant encroachment contributes to grassland loss in Western Canada, especially in Aspen parkland.
+Further, enroachment occurs in the Canadian Arctic tundra.
+Also the creation of wetlands is associated with woody encroachment.
+A case study of the Cypress Hills Interprovincial Park found an annual increase of shrub cover of 1% between 2011 and 2018.

 United States of America

-In the United States, affected ecosystems include the Chihuahuan Desert, the Sonoran Desert, the northern and southern Rocky Mountains, the sagebrush steppe, as well as the Southern and Central Great Plains.
-Poor grazing management and fire suppression are among the documented causes.
-In particular, historic livestock overgrazing has contributed to woody plant encroachment.
+Woody plant expansion is considered one of the greatest contemporary threats to mesic grasslands of the central United States.
+Up to 330 million hectares of grassland are affected by woody encroachment.
+Affected ecosystems include the Chihuahuan Desert, the Sonoran Desert, the northern and southern Rocky Mountains, the sagebrush steppe, as well as the Southern and Central Great Plains.
+Various studies quantify the extent of grassland loss for different regions: